ad1tyaaa/100days/round-1.md

 ## Today is 26 December.

 I havn't started Recursions yet.
 I took a really very big gap.
 I shouldn't have let this happen.
 Let's start from today.
 Properly.
 I am going to be seriously continue, and finish the 100 Days.
 Starting now.

+## day 44 : 26 December 2023

+Technically, it's 27th December now, as it's 2'o' clock at night, but, I did Recursion Day-1 and 2 videos today.
+Solved the few simple basic Recursion Problems, like Counting to `n`, Findinf Power of 2, and Factorial, etc. Tomorrow (i mean today) I'll start and finish Recursion day-3.